 This way, when we’re planning a campaign, we can keep all related resources for that campaign linked in one place.
 Not only does this make it easy to access later on, but it also makes sure everyone has everything they need to reference at any time.

 We use Airtable with all of our Inbound Retainer clients here at A Brave New because it works.
 Each one of our clients that we create content for has a database that is updated regularly and keeps the whole team—including our clients—on board with the editorial plan we’ve put in place.

 Try the template for yourself, click here to access it for free.
 Airtable is completely free to use (with limitations, of course) and can get you well on your way to organizing your content.

 If you’re ready to take your content marketing to the next level, let’s talk.
-A Brave New specializes in inbound marketing for B2B companies who are looking to generate leads and grow brand awareness in 2020 and beyond.
+A Brave New specializes in inbound marketing for B2B technology and healthcare firms who are looking to build a memorable brand and increase their client acquisition pipeline.

 This post was originally written by Ashley Hoffman on January 23, 2020.
 It was updated by Josh Dougherty on May 17, 2022.